 Weekly Online Mentored Discussion

-Class length: Four-term class that runs the end of August through the end of May.
+Class length: A two-semester class that runs the week of Labor Day through the first week of May.

-Curriculum: Roman Roads Media.
+For the Greek and Roman years, I use Roman Roads Media.
 The curriculum includes Lecture videos by Wes Callihan, study guides, all the readings in PDF format and the exams.
 Note: I normally abhor set curriculums, but this one has been surprisingly nutritive to learning because of its focus on original works and overview of history.
-The only thing it is missing is an enriching live discussion and a view of the Restored Gospel of the Church of Jesus Christ of Latter-Day-Saints.
+The only thing it is missing is an enriching live discussion and a view of the Restored Gospel of the Church of Jesus Christ of Latter-Day-Saints, which we will add to our discussion.

 Research the Curriculum before you make a purchase: check out the description, book list, preview, etc. You will need to scroll down on the page and just above “Product Description” you will find tabs for “About” “What’s Included” “The Books” and “Preview.”
 Click on either one of those and see more information.